 Common Themes

 There are three common themes in my courses.
 First, I emphasize the need for empirical, scientific, data as the foundation for better understandings of public administration theories, management processes, leadership, ethics in government, and anything else we investigate.
 In each course, I present my Rules for Social Science Research as guidelines (1) for acquiring empirical, scientific, data, and (2) for evaluating the research of others.
-The first Rule is Don't Ask.
 Click here for a complete list of the Rules for Social Science Research.